un-namedd/Vergil-Bot-Application/Terms of Service ("ToS").md

 # **Terms Of Service Agreement ("TOS")**

-This TOS Agreement is entered into between **[Omar] ("Bot Owner")** and the **User ("User")** of the **Vergil Discord Bot application ("Bot")**.
+This TOS Agreement is entered into between **[Omar] ("Bot Owner")** and the **User ("User")** of the **Vergil Discord Bot Application ("Bot")**.

 By using this Bot, the User agrees to be bound by the terms of this Agreement.
 If the User does not agree to the terms of this Agreement, the User must **immediately discontinue usage** of the Bot.

 ---

 ### **1. License Grant & Restrictions**
-The Bot Owner grants the User a **non-exclusive, non-transferable, revocable** license to use the Bot **strictly for personal and non-commercial purposes**.
+The Bot Owner grants the User a **non-exclusive, non-transferable, revocable license** to use the Bot **strictly for personal and non-commercial purposes** under the terms of the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)** license.

-The User **MAY NOT:**
+The User **MAY NOT**:
 - Modify, copy, reproduce, reverse-engineer, decompile, disassemble, or attempt to extract the source code of the Bot.
 - Distribute, resell, rent, lease, sublicense, or otherwise monetize the Bot in any way.
 - Use the Bot in any manner that competes with or diminishes the value of the Bot.
 - Claim ownership, authorship, or credit for any part of the Bot or its functionality.

-Any unauthorized use **immediately terminates this license.**
+Any unauthorized use **immediately terminates this license**.

 ---